joeljackson/whereisjoel/src/pages/articles/2019-02-27--What-is-Biohacking.md

 ---
 title: On Biohacking
-date: "2019-02-27T00:00:00.000Z"
+date: '2019-02-27T00:00:00.000Z'
 layout: post
 draft: false
-path: "/posts/what-is-biohacking/"
+path: '/posts/what-is-biohacking/'
 category: Health Optimization
 tags:
-  - "Health Optimization"
+  - 'Health Optimization'
-  - "Biohacking"
+  - 'Biohacking'
-description: "Sounds nefarious.
-What is Biohacking and why should you care?"
+description: 'Sounds nefarious.
+What is Biohacking and why should you care?'
 ---

 TLDR; Biohacking is using data to empower people to take control of their own wellness.

 ## Context